diegobalcazarcastillo/canal6developer/README.md

 With React, It works with Axios for API Rest calls and Mobx for state control.
 It connects to a SQL Server Database by EntityFrameworkCore.

-If you are an IT recruiter this is an exmple of my skills working with the following technologys:
+If you are an IT recruiter this is an exmple of my skills working with the following technologies:
 * Web Desing
 * CSS / Javascript / HTML
 * Typescript